 The Commoners Press was formed in 2017 with the purchase of 3 traditional letterpress machines, one paper guillotine and various printing sundries (paper stock, printing ink and tools) from Ray, owner of Excell Press in Brunswick.
 Ray had bought them new in the 1960ies and sold them to us when he retired in 2017.
 He continued to show us how to operate these machines alongside Geoff White, a former pressman who completed his apprenticeship on the very same machines.

 In January 2021 Commoners Press moved from Brunswick to Coburg North and is now part of Coburg Studios on Charles Street.
 A semi-trailer was required to transport this very heavy machinery.

-At the end of 2021, Commoners Press received a grant from Moreland Council to work with creative community participants and groups based in Moreland.
-The outcome of is the 10Press project and the plan is to develop works from the Moreland community to be printed by Commoners Press.
+At the end of 2021, Commoners Press received a grant from Merri-bek Council to work with creative community participants and groups based in Moreland.
+The outcome of this was the 10Press project and the plan to develop works from the Merri-bek community to be printed by Commoners Press was realised.